 - Italian Seasoning – All of our Italian favorites in one blend: basil, thyme, oregano, and rosemary.

-It’s especially delicious, however, to use fresh herbs instead of a dried blend!
-Be sure to chop finely to help it disperse throughout the marinade.
+However, it’s especially delicious to use fresh herbs instead of a dried blend!
+Be sure to chop finely to help them disperse throughout the marinade.

-- Zucchini, Eggplant, and Grape Tomatoes – A great mix of savory, acidic, and herbaceous!
+- Fresh Vegetables – Zucchini, eggplant, and grape tomatoes create a great mix of savory, acidic, and herbaceous!

 - Italian Flat Leaf Parsley – All parsley has a peppery, lemony, and fresh taste, but Italian parsley takes it to the next level.

-It has extra flavor, which makes things extra tasty!
+It has extra flavor, making these Italian chicken thighs extra tasty!

-Don’t skip preheating the baking sheet!
-It’s a surefire way to get browned, crispy veggies.
+It’s also a surefire way to get browned, crispy veggies.
 Which is the goal!